JeroenGuillierme/Project-MDA/README.md

 ## Web Application
 A web application was developed to visualize the results and dynamically adjust clustering thresholds and parameters.
 The code and resources for the app are located in a separate GitHub repository, which includes its own requirements.txt file.

+## Extra Features
+Two additional features were developed.
+The first is a custom pipeline that performs outlier detection and removal, followed by k-NN imputation at the start of the RTA.
+The second enhancement involves the integration of Papermill to automate the sequential execution of all notebooks.
+This automation has been implemented in a separate 'Papermill' folder, where copies of the notebooks have been parameterized to allow for flexible input and output locations.